Iran: Author sentenced to death amid renewed nationwide protests

 The 22-year-old Iranian-Kurdish Mahsa Amini's death during custody in September flared protests across Iran.
 She was in detention for breaching the strict dress code for Iranian women.

+The recent death sentence of Iranian author and illustrator, Mehdi Bahman, has gripped the nation in fear.
 Bahman's death sentence followed his interview with an Israeli television channel.
-Authorities arrested him soon after the interview, during which he criticised the regime in Tehran, imposition of Islamic law, and called for peace between Israel and Iran.
-Apart from Bahman, Iran has already death sentenced 11 protestors and has detained more than a hundred amid the protests.
+Authorities arrested him soon after the interview in which he had criticised the regime in Tehran, imposition of Islamic law, and called for peace between Israel and Iran.
+Apart from Bahman, Iran has already awarded death sentence to 11 protesters and has detained more than a hundred amid the protests.

 In his works, Bahman talks about religious co-existence.
 He has worked with Shia cleric Masoumi Tehrani for years to create artworks from various religions.
-Shortly after Bahman's, ran administration also arrested Tehrani.
+Shortly after Bahman, Iran administration also arrested Tehrani.

 While the Iran administration blames Iran International, a Persian language news channel, for sparking nationwide protests, the media outlet has denied all allegations.
-Iran International identifies itself as ' an independent new portal with no political affiliation.'
+Iran International identifies itself as 'an independent news portal with no political affiliation'.

 The 22-year-old Iranian-Kurdish Mahsa Amini's death during custody in September flared protests across Iran.
 She was in detention for breaching the strict dress code for Iranian women.